-2. A darker, non-shimmery midtone/contour shade for sculpting
+2. A darker, non-shimmery midtone/contour or transition shade for sculpting

-The midtone or contour shade should be two shades darker than your light shade.
+The transition shade should be only a few shades darker than your light shade.
 This is where fair-skinned girls get gypped.
-The contour shade in the average quad is usually far too dark.
+In the average quad, this shade is usually far too dark.
 You really only want it to be a couple of shades darker than your light shade.
 Think about the way paint companies show shades on paint strips--the difference in color should be visible, but subtle.

 3. A very dark shade for lining and special effects